Validator Troubleshooting

 Symptom: JS scores are always 0.0, NaN, or scoring errors in logs.

-Verify Node.js 20.x is installed:
+- Verify Node.js 20.x is installed:

-module.exports = { config, manifest, score }; The score(plan, state, context) function receives:
+module.exports = { config, manifest, score };

-plan—ExecutionPlandict (withmetadata,interactions, etc.)state— StructuredIntentStateexport withraw_params,control, andtyped_context(plus compatibilityextra/rawParamsaliases)context— Full context withcontext.simulation(token transfers, gas, state changes),context.state, andcontext.oracle
+score(plan, state, context)function receives:plan— ExecutionPlan dict (withmetadata,interactions, etc.)state— Structured IntentState export withraw_params,control, andtyped_context(plus compatibilityextra/rawParamsaliases)context— Full context withcontext.simulation(token transfers, gas, state changes),context.state, andcontext.oracle

-Check the validator logs for JS execution errors.
+score(plan, simulation, state)— the second parameter isstate, notsimulation.
+Simulation data is incontext.simulation. - Check the validator logs for JS execution errors.
 Enable debug logging:

-export LOG_LEVEL=DEBUG BlockLoop Not Processing Orders
+BlockLoop Not Processing Orders

 Symptom: Orders are submitted but never processed.

-Confirm you are the leader
+- Confirm you are the leader (see “Leader Election” above).

-Check BlockLoop status
+- Check BlockLoop status:

-Verify orders exist and are OPEN
+Terminal window curl http://localhost:9100/blockloop/status - Verify orders exist and are in OPEN status:

-Check that app definitions are loaded
+Terminal window curl http://localhost:9100/orders - Check that app definitions are loaded:

-curl http://localhost:9100/healthThe response should show the number of loaded intents.
+The response should show the number of loaded intents.

---store-path, verify the file exists and is readable. -
+--store-path, verify the file exists and is readable. - Review logs for errors during plan generation, simulation, or scoring.

 Weight Emission Not Working